 Whether your home has all the latest smart devices or you just use your home internet to catch up on news and chill on Netflix, there are software updates and other best practices to stay safe while using online devices and the Internet of Things (IoT).

 3. Credit Reports and Scores: Know What's Changed

 Some of the ways things are reported on your credit report changed this year, and this could impact your credit scores, depending on your situation.
-For instance, civil judgments and tax liens now require some additional criteria before they can appear on your credit report whereas tax liens are no longer on your credit report regardless of whether they are paid or unpaid.
+For instance, civil judgments now require some additional criteria before they can appear on your credit report whereas tax liens are no longer on your credit report regardless of whether they are paid or unpaid.

 4. Passwords: New Best Practices Have Emerged